 Books by David Locicero

-Check out my books available through Amazon.com and CreateSpace.com.
+Check out my books available through Amazon.com.
 You can purchase them right from this site!
 (Full disclosure: if you buy one of these books, I will earn a royalty.
 Not such a bad thing, really.)

 Other Book Recommendations

 I have hand selected a few titles to get you started on your project.
-My recommendations are organized into three categories: architecture, remodeling, and drawing.
+My recommendations are organized into four categories: architecture, remodeling, drawing and for kids.
 I will be adding books to these categories as I find titles that are truly useful.
 The recommendations are at Amazon.com and can be purchased directly from the page.
-(Full disclosure: The link provided is to my Amazon Affiliate “store”.
-I receive a small commission for any sales made through this link.)
+(Full disclosure: The links provided Amazon Affiliate links.
+I receive a small commission for any sales made through these links.)

 Bay Area Resources